 In 2012 Robert was awarded a University of Glasgow Teaching Excellence Award (http://www.gla.ac.uk/myglasgow/leads/staff/awardsandfunds/teachingexcellenceawards/) of a 'Career Distinguished by Significant and Sustained Commitment to Excellence'.

 In 2016 Robert was awarded a further University of Glasgow Teaching Excellence Award as a member of the Dental School Technology Enhanced Learning and Teaching (TELT) Team.
 The TELT Team were also awarded a College Teaching Excellence Award in the same year.

-Robert leads in the teaching of Dental Technology within Restorative Dentistry and alongside his core teaching responsibilities of delivering aspects of Dental Technology to both undergraduate and post graduate dental students Robert is also fulfilling the role of Course Coordinator for level 2 (BDS2) and is an active member of the Dental Education Committee.
+Robert is the Dental School's Lead for Digital and Online Education, Year 2 (BDS2) Course Coordinator.
+He leads the teaching of Dental Technology within Restorative Dentistry and alongside his core teaching responsibilities of delivering aspects of Dental Technology to both undergraduate and post graduate dental students.